IBM-Cloud/docs/services/Cloudant/api/authorization.md

 ```
 {:codeblock}

-_Example submission of a modification request, using the command line:_
+_Example of using the command line to submit a modification request:_

 ```sh
 curl https://$USERNAME:$PASSWORD@$USERNAME.cloudant.com/$DATABASE/_security \